mndarren/Code-Lib/Salesforce_lib/sf_note.md

     }
 }
 ```
-14. Export REST or SOAP Service from Apex
+14. Export REST or SOAP Service from Apex (Workbench & cURL)
 ```
    # How to do the REST? class as global, methods as global static, annotations
    # Code example